-The Hubbard Brook Ecosystem Study is a unique public-private partnership involving the USDA Forest Service, the Cary Institute, the Hubbard Brook Research Foundation, and scientists from scores of research institutions throughout the country.
+The Hubbard Brook Ecosystem Study is a unique public-private partnership involving the USDA Forest Service, the Cary Institute of Ecosystem Studies, the Hubbard Brook Research Foundation, and scientists from scores of research institutions throughout the country.

 In a collaborative research project spanning nearly six decades, scientists have discovered the existence and origins of acid rain; unlocked the mysteries of lead, salt, and nitrogen pollution in streams and lakes; and charted the rise and fall of bird populations because of climate change and other threats.
 Research findings at Hubbard Brook provide the raw material for education and policy-outreach programs that deliver authentic data to students, policymakers, and members of the public who care deeply about our natural world.

 Hubbard Brook is much more than an ecological field station in New Hampshire—it represents a new paradigm of “ecosystem thinking” that has changed the way we understand how nature works.